Let Us Help You Clear Your Record! We Help With Expungements and Orders of Non-Disclosure in Harris County.

 Texas Record Sealing (aka Orders of Non-Disclosure)

-If a person is not eligible for expunction, they may be eligible for a “Texas Record Sealing,” also known as Orders of Non – Disclosure.
+If a person is not eligible for expunction in Harris County, they may be eligible for a “Texas Record Sealing,” also known as Orders of Non – Disclosure.
 An Order of Non-Disclosure does not completely remove an arrest from your record like that of a criminal expungement but seals it from public record.

 Only certain government agencies are allowed to view records that have been ordered sealed through an Order of Non-Disclosure.

-Arrests for Serious Crimes in Texas May Not Eligible to Be Removed from the Public Record
+Arrests for Serious Crimes in Harris County May Not Eligible to Be Removed from the Public Record

 An arrest record in Texas cannot be expunged or sealed for certain crimes, including capital murder, sexual assault, aggravated kidnapping, possession of child pornography, child endangerment, violating a protective order and family violence.

 Is Your Arrest Record in Texas Eligible for Expungement?